gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 # Sentiment Analyses

 Classifies movie reviews into positive and negative.
 Classification is done using two different classification methods in python 3.
-Accuracy achieved: 75 - 80 %
+Accuracy achieved: 75 - 80 %### Movie Review Dataset

+The Movie Review data shows good/bad ("fresh"/"rotten") sentiment classification based on a collection of short review excerpts from Rotten Tomatoes.
+It wsas collected by Bo Pang and Lillian Lee and released in 2005.
+The dataset is referred to as “sentence polarity dataset v1.0“.

+This data was first used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.

 ### Data processing pipeline